ray-project/ray/doc/source/rllib/package_ref/utils.rst

 ---------------

-Exploration is crucial in RL for enabling a learning agent to find new, potentially high-reward states by reaching unexplored areas of the environment. reach areas of the environment that have not been discovered so far and therefore find new states yielding possibly high rewards.
+Exploration is crucial in RL for enabling a learning agent to find new, potentially high-reward states by reaching unexplored areas of the environment. find new states yielding possibly high rewards.

 RLlib comes with several built-in exploration components, used by